privacy policy

 • the organisations (or types of organisations) to which Snowdome usually discloses such information;

-• any law that requires Snowdome to collect the particular information;
+• any law that requires Snowdome to collect the information; and

 • the main consequences to you (if any) if the information is not provided.

-Snowdome collects information, including personal information, to assist it in performing its functions and activities.
+Snowdome collects and uses information, including personal information, to assist it in performing its functions and activities.

-This means that we may use your personal information for any of the following purposes.
-These are referred to as primary purposes:
+This means that we may use your personal information for any of the following purposes (the primary purposes):

-• to communicate directly to donors such as when processing donations;
+• to communicate with donors, including when we are processing donations;

 • to access any application to become a volunteer, contractor or employee;